NTech-Lab/docs/docs/fkvideo_configuration.rst

      - :ref:`Authentication token <token>`.
      - ‑‑api-token c9FsRNDAt
    * - -S [ ‑‑source ] arg
-     - Defines a video stream to be processed by fkvideo_detector, as the relevant camera address (see also ``‑‑camid``).
+     - Defines a video stream to be processed by fkvideo_detector, as the relevant camera address (see also ``--camid``).
 If a video stream is not specified, fkvideo_detector requests the :ref:`list of cameras <video-methods>` from FindFace Server with a polling interval defined by the ``reload-timeout`` parameter.
      - Camera address: ``rtsp://...`` - network stream, ``/dev/video0`` – webcam, ``file@FPS:PATH`` - file with configurable FPS.
      - ‑‑source rtsp://192.168.120.55:500
    * - ‑‑source-params arg